DUNE-DAQ/daq-cmake/docs/README.md

 executable, followed by a list of filenames and/or file glob expressions meant to build the executable.
 It expects the filenames to be either in the `apps/` subdirectory of the project, or, if the "TEST" option is chosen, the `test/apps/` subdirectory.
-Note that if the plugin is deemed a "TEST" plugin, it's not installed as the assumption is that it's meant for developer testing.
 Like daq_add_library, daq_add_application can be provided a list of libraries to link against, following the `LINK_LIBRARIES` token.